How do I transfer an Amazon EC2 instance to a different AWS account?

 - If you don't need to run any instances of this Amazon EBS-backed AMI on the source account, clean up your AMI.
 For information about how to terminate running instances and delete associated snapshots, see Cleaning up your Amazon EBS-backed AMI.

 Note: After you deregister an AMI, you can't use it to launch new instances.
 Be sure that the account that you've shared your AMI with is running the instances that they need before you deregister your AMI.
-You can also opt to leave the AMI registered so that you can launch new instances from it in the future.
+You can also opt to leave the AMI registered so that you can launch new instances from it later.